List of political parties in Singapore: 21st century

 Over the years, alliances between political parties existed, however short-lived.
-Presently, only one functioning multi-party alliance, the Singapore Democratic Alliance, which was formed on 3 July 2001, initially composed of the Singapore People's Party (SPP), National Solidarity Party, Pertubuhan Kebangsaan Melayu Singapura and the Justice Party, Singapore, with the SPP being the lead party.
+Presently, three functioning multi-party alliances were formed, with the oldest surviving political umbrella being the Singapore Democratic Alliance, which was formed on 3 July 2001, initially composed of the Singapore People's Party (SPP), National Solidarity Party (NSP), Pertubuhan Kebangsaan Melayu Singapura and the Justice Party, Singapore, with the SPP being the lead party.
 The vision was to bring all opposition parties under one banner to counter the PAP's dominance, but it was met with limited success due to opposition infighting.
-The NSP left the alliance in 2007, and in 2010, the SPP itself left when there was internal disagreements over the SPP's attempts to bring in the newly formed Reform Party.
+The NSP left the alliance in 2007, and in 2010, the SPP itself left when there was internal disagreements over the SPP's attempts to bring in the newly formed Reform Party (RP).

-After the 2015 Singaporean general election, 4 new political parties were formed, Progress Singapore Party (PSP), Red Dot United, Peoples Voice (PV) and Singapore United Party (SUP).
-Peoples Voice was formed by Lim Tean in 2018 after he resigned from the National Solidarity Party in 2017.

-PSP was founded in 2019 by former People's Action Party Member of Parliament Tan Cheng Bock and 11 other members.
-Former Progress Singapore Party members Ravi Philemon and Michelle Lee, together with other former members of other political parties submitted an application to form the Red Dot United to the Registry of Societies.

-Another party was formed out of former members of the Reform Party in the aftermath of the 2020 Singaporean general election, called the Singapore United Party.
+Many party members have resigned from its former parties and later formed newer parties over the years following the aftermath of its respective general elections, notably People's Power Party (PPP) formed by former WP and NSP member Goh Meng Seng in 2015, the Peoples Voice (PV) by former-National Solidarity Party's Secretary general Lim Tean in 2018, the Progress Singapore Party (PSP) in 2019 by former People's Action Party Member of Parliament Tan Cheng Bock, Red Dot United (RDU) in 2020 by former PSP members Ravi Philemon and Michelle Lee, and Singapore United Party (SUP) by former RP members in 2021.

+Talks on a formation of alliance sparked prior to the 2020 election when four parties, Singaporeans First, PPP, RP and DPP, planned to create one alliance of their own, but ended up applying for the SDA on 1 April and has never materialized after SingFirst was dissolved and DPP withdrew from participating in that election.
+Two other political umbrellas were formed over a span of four months in 2023.
+In June, People's Alliance for Reform (PAR) was established from the parties of PV, RP, PPP and DPP, though PPP later withdrew from the party months later.
+In October, The Coalition was established with SPP, National Solidarity Party (NSP), Red Dot United (RDU) and Singapore United Party (SUP).